rafpinter/is-it-bauhaus-yet/README.md

-# Is it already Bauhaus?
+# Is it Bauhaus yet?

 Everyday a Github action will create another image in the [imgs](https://github.com/rafpinter/cronjob-always-green/tree/main/imgs) folder.

-Please let me know when it is already Bauhaus.
+Please let me know when it is Bauhaus.